Training Programs on Traumatic Stress & Complex Trauma; Social Worker CE Credits

 To help treatment programs increase engagement and inclusion of hard-to-reach youths and families and reduce attrition in evidence-supported trauma treatment.

-RLH Fundamentals Training Programs were developed to expand engagement and inclusion inevidence-supported complex trauma treatment and provide therapists with easily accessible tools that combine creative arts, impryoga, movement, and storytelling with the imagery of the ‘hero’s journey’ in a flexible format that can be easily adapted for diverse youths and families.
+RLH Fundamentals provides therapists with easily accessible tools that combine creative arts, yoga, movement, and storytelling with the imagery of the ‘hero’s journey’ in a flexible format that can be easily adapted for diverse youths and families.
 Tools and activities link youths and parents/caregivers to strengths in their families and cultural heritage, promote development of affect modulation skills, strengthen (or build) emotionally supportive relationships, and promote trauma memory re-integration.

-RLH Fundamentals provides therapists with a trauma and resiliency-focused toolkit, demonstrations, guided practice, consultation groups, and supervisory and director-level consultations.
+RLH Fundamentals includes a trauma and resiliency-focused toolkit, demonstrations, guided practice, on-demand training modules, live consultation groups, and supervisory and director-level consultations.
 These are ‘how-to’ training programs that enable therapists and program leaders to implement evidence-supported treatment for complex trauma and Developmental Trauma Disorder with youths and families who have experienced abuse, neglect, family violence, historical traumas, losses, illness, or placements into foster families, juvenile justice, refugee, residential, hospital or school-based programs.

 RLH training programs are adapted for each organization to match priorities, available time, previous training, and organizational objectives.
-Participants typically receive copies of RLH books and tools and have an opportunity in live, video-streamed or asynchronous workshops to practice use of the RLH multi-dimensional assessment and service plan, session structure, and the Real Life Heroes Life Storybook, 3rd ed., including developing implementation plans for use with youths and families they are working with.
-Consultation programs and live video-streamed workshops also include discussion and development of strategies for managing challenges often encountered as well as adaptations to engage diverse youths and families and implementation in a wide range of programs.
+Participants typically receive copies of RLH books and tools and have opportunities in each training session to practice development and implementation of the RLH multi-dimensional assessment and service plan, session structure, and the Real Life Heroes Life Storybook, 3rd ed., for use with youths and families.
+Consultation groups and video-streamed workshops include development of strategies for managing challenges frequently encountered in trauma therapy as well as adaptations to engage diverse youths and families and implementation in a wide range of programs.

 Looking for practical tools for expanding engagement and inclusion, a cost-effective means for infusing and sustaining evidence-supported complex trauma therapy in hard-pressed treatment centers, or a crash course in resiliency-focused therapy that brings out strengths in youths and families struggling with chronic trauma?